brandondiamond/flutter-internals/data-model/box-model.md

   * Constraints are unbounded when max is infinite.
   * Constraints are expanding when tightly infinite.
   * Constraints are infinite when min is infinite \(max must also be infinite; thus, this is also expanding\).
-* `BoxHitTestResult` is an aggregator that collects the entries associated with a single hit test query. `BoxHitTestResult` includes several box-specific helpers, `i.e`., `BoxHitTestResult.addWithPaintOffset`, `BoxHitTestResult.addWithPaintTransform`, etc.
+* `BoxHitTestResult` is an aggregator that collects the entries associated with a single hit test query. `BoxHitTestResult` includes several box-specific helpers, i.e., `BoxHitTestResult.addWithPaintOffset`, `BoxHitTestResult.addWithPaintTransform`, etc.
 * `BoxHitTestEntry` represents a box that was hit during hit testing.
 It captures the position of the collision in local coordinates \(`BoxHitTestEntry.localPosition`\).

 ## What are the render box tree building blocks?